mazi-project/guides/tech/source/accessPoint.rst

 .. note::

-   In case you want a access point without password  add a # in front of the line with wpa
+   In case you want a access point without password  add a # in front of all the lines starting with wpa

 Start the access point by running hostapd